eqlbin/gwt-dropdown-month-datepicker/README.md

 ```

 So, now this project is just an example of how to create your own MonthSelector
-and how to implement the date range.
+and how to implement the fixed date range.